 It has been awesome to help Callum make such big strides in his development.
 The best thing is, he did it all himself, I only nudged him in the right direction.

-If you feel you might need some nudging or advice as well, feel free to contact me at firstname.lastname@example.org.
-Or sign up for the newsletter and get started with the free ebook on How to keep conversations going.
-That will help you take the first steps, and the following emails will help you even more.
+If you feel you might need some nudging or advice as well, feel free to contact me at email@example.com.
+Or sign up for the newsletter below - to get more info on growing more socially confident.